About me

 I'm a tinkerer.
 I can spend three hours trying to make something work just to understand how it works.
 When AI agents became good enough to do real tasks, I couldn't stop building them.

-What surprised me was how much my marketing background mattered.
+What surprised me was how much my marketing and business background mattered.
 Most people building agents are engineers who don't understand what the agent should actually do.
-I know what good marketing research looks like.
+I know what good research looks like.
 I know what makes copy convert.
-I know what a support team needs.
+I know how businesses actually work.
 So when I build an agent, I'm not just connecting APIs.
 I'm building something that does the work the way it should be done.

 That turned out to be rare.
-The intersection of "understands marketing deeply" and "can build the systems" is a small space.
+The intersection of "understands marketing and business deeply" and "can build the systems" is a small space.
 I like it there.

 What I care about